 - You use an area that is separately identifiable as suitable for storage

 Home office business expenses are divided into direct and indirect expenses.

 Direct expenses are costs that only apply to your home office, such as furniture and equipment, supplies, and so on.
-You can claim 100 percent of direct expenses on your tax return.
+You can claim 100% of direct expenses on your income tax return.

 Indirect expenses are costs that don’t exclusively apply to your home business, such as utilities, rent, insurance, security system fees, and similar costs.
 To find the deductible percentage of these costs, you divide the total square footage of your home by the number of square feet in your home office.

-If crunching the percentage numbers for your business expenses sounds like a lot of work, you can use the simplified method instead.
-The IRS offers taxpayers the simplified method to make your home office deduction calculation easier.
+If crunching the percentage numbers for your business expenses sounds like a lot of work, you can use the simplified method to determine your home office deduction instead.

 The simplified method is still only available to self-employed people (like independent contractors or freelancers) who run their businesses from home.
-As we discussed earlier, traditional employees who work from home can no longer claim these home office expenses as deductions on their tax returns.
+As we discussed earlier, traditional employees who work from home cannot claim these home office expenses as deductions on their federal income tax returns.